 When Brick and Mortar Tell Their Story

 Time writes its story in the very fabric of your chimney’s structure.
 Those seemingly minor cracks in your masonry work might be whispering tales of deeper concerns.
-When you notice bricks flaking, crumbling, or developing a powdery surface (a condition known as spalling), it’s your chimney’s way of revealing serious water damage.
+When you notice bricks flaking, crumbling, or developing a powdery surface (spalling), it’s your chimney’s way of revealing serious water damage.
 This deterioration isn’t just cosmetic – it’s a structural red flag that demands immediate attention.

 The Tilting Tower Warning

 A leaning chimney isn’t just an optical illusion.
 When your chimney starts to tilt, it’s often signaling foundation issues that can’t be ignored.
-This deviation from its original position might start subtly, but it’s one of the most serious signs that replacement, rather than repair, is in your future.
+This deviation from its original position might start subtly, but it’s one of the most serious signs that chimney replacement is in your future.
 Think of it as your home’s version of the Leaning Tower of Pisa – interesting to look at, but not something you want on your property.

 Interior Signs That Shouldn’t Be Ignored